l4zy0n3/py-mdscript/README.md

 # py-mdscript
-Run a markdown file as a python script
+Run a markdown codeblocks as a python script